neo4j-devtools/relate/CONTRIBUTING.md

-# Contributing to @daedalus
+# Contributing to @relate

-We would love for you to contribute to @daedalus and help make it even better than it is today!
+We would love for you to contribute to @relate and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#code-of-conduct)